 No One Can Escape Blockchain in 2018

 Blockchain and cryptocurrency continue to be major buzzwords in 2018, with everyone including Kodak film trying to break into the market.
-Cryptocurrency (like Bitcoin) is a form of digital payment that increases and decreases in value.
+You can check out the upcoming ICO list here and as we know Cryptocurrency (like Bitcoin) is a form of digital payment that increases and decreases in value.
 A few years ago, one Bitcoin was worth a few hundred dollars, today it is worth thousands.
 Blockchain is simply the process to tracking cryptocurrency (or any data for that matter) to keep a record of transactions together.

 Industry experts as a whole are nervous about the cryptocurrency trend.
 According to PricewaterhouseCoopers, 56% of financial providers understand the importance of blockchain and cryptocurrency, but 57% say they are unsure about or unlikely to respond to this trend.
 While they might be able to watch this trend in the short run, they might regret failing to innovate in a year or two.